Roger Maris: Cleveland Indians (1957–1958)

 Maris made his major league debut on April 16, 1957, with the Cleveland Indians.
-Two days later, he hit the first home run of his career, a grand slam off Tigers pitcher Jack Crimian at Briggs Stadium in Detroit.
-He finished his rookie season with 14 home runs.
-On June 15, 1958, after playing in 51 games and hitting nine home runs for the Indians, he was traded to the Kansas City Athletics with Dick Tomanek and Preston Ward for Vic Power and Woodie Held.
+He finished the game 3-for-5 with a run scored in a 3–2 loss against the Chicago White Sox.
+Two days later, he hit the first home run of his career, a grand slam off Detroit Tigers pitcher Jack Crimian at Briggs Stadium in Detroit.
+He finished his rookie season with a .235 average, 14 home runs and 51 RBI in 116 games.
+On June 15, 1958, after playing in 51 games and hitting .225 with nine home runs and 27 RBI for the Indians, he was traded to the Kansas City Athletics with Dick Tomanek and Preston Ward for Vic Power and Woodie Held.

 Kansas City Athletics (1958–1959)

-Maris played in 99 games and hit 19 home runs for Kansas City in 1958.
-In 1959, he played in 122 games and hit 16 home runs; he missed 45 games during the second half of the season as a result of an appendix operation.
+After the trade, Maris played in 99 games and hit .247 with 19 home runs and 53 RBI for Kansas City in 1958.
+In 1959, he played in 122 games and batted .273 with 16 home runs and 72 RBI; he missed 45 games during the second half of the season as a result of an appendix operation.
 He was selected to play in the second of two All-Star Games held that year.
 In the late 1950s, Kansas City frequently traded their best young players to the New York Yankees—a practice which led them to be referred to as the Yankees' "major league farm team"—and Maris was no exception.
-In a seven-player deal in December 1959, he was sent to the Yankees with Kent Hadley and Joe DeMaestri in exchange for Marv Throneberry, Norm Siebern, Hank Bauer, and Don Larsen.
+In a seven-player deal completed on December 11, 1959, he was sent to the Yankees with Kent Hadley and Joe DeMaestri in exchange for Marv Throneberry, Norm Siebern, Hank Bauer, and Don Larsen.

 New York Yankees (1960–1966)

-In 1960, Maris hit a single, double, and two home runs in his first game as a Yankee.
+In his Yankees debut on April 19, 1960, Maris hit a single, double, and two home runs in an 8–4 win over the Boston Red Sox.
 He was named to the AL All-Star roster again and played in both games.
 He finished the season leading the AL in slugging percentage (.581), runs batted in (112), and extra base hits (64).
-He also hit 39 home runs and had a .283 batting average.
+He also hit 39 home runs and had a .283 batting average in 136 games.
 He won the American League's Most Valuable Player award and was recognized as an outstanding defensive outfielder with a Gold Glove Award.
 The Yankees won the American League pennant, the first of five consecutive pennants, but lost a seven-game World Series to the Pittsburgh Pirates culminating in Bill Mazeroski's dramatic walk-off home run.
+Maris hit .267 with two solo home runs, six runs scored and a double in the series loss.